As a developer

 - Export Preset for EXT:introduction

-#5 Updated by Francois Suter about 3 years ago
+#5 Updated by Francois Suter over 3 years ago

 I just stumbled on this issue.
 Creating a distribution is documented in Core APIs: https://docs.typo3.org/typo3cms/CoreApiReference/ExtensionArchitecture/CreateNewDistribution/Index.html